Approximation of smallest linear tree grammar: Size of the grammar: recompression

 \begin{proof} Observe first that whenever we pop up $b$ from some $A_i$, then we replace each of $A_i$'s occurrences in \grammar{} with $bA_i$ (or with $b$, when $\eval(A_i) = b$), and similarly for the popping down operation, thus the value of $\eval(A_j)$ is not changed for $j \neq i$.
 Hence, in the end we have $\eval(A_m') = \eval(A_m) = \mytree$ (note that $A_m$ does not pop letters).

 Secondly, we show that if the first letter of $\eval(A_i')$ (where $i < m$) is $b' \in \lettersdown$ then we popped-up a letter from $A_i$ (which by the code is some $b \in \lettersdown$); a similar claim holds by symmetry for the last letter of $\eval(A_i)$.
 So, suppose that the claim is not true and consider the nonterminal $A_i$ with the smallest $i$ such that the first letter of $\eval(A_i')$ is $b' \in \lettersdown$ but we did not pop up a letter from $A_i$.
 Consider the first symbol of $\alpha_i$ when \algpop{} considered $A_i$ in line~\ref{still to the right}.
 Note, that as \algpop{} did not pop up a letter from $A_i$, the first letter of $\eval(A_i)$ and $\eval(A_i')$ is the same and hence it is $b' \in \lettersdown$.
 So $\alpha_i$ cannot begin with a letter as then it is $b' \in \lettersdown$ which should have been popped-up.
 Hence, the first symbol of $\alpha_i$ is some nonterminal $A_j$ for $j < i$.
-But then the first letter of $\eval(A_j')$ is $b' \in \lettersdown$ and so by the inductive assumption \algpop{} popped-up a letter from $A_j$.
+But then the first letter of $\eval(A_j')$ is $b' \in \lettersdown$ and so by the inductive assumption \algpop{} popped-up a~letter from $A_j$.
 Hence, $\alpha_i$ begins with a letter when $A_i$ is considered in line~\ref{still to the right}.
 We obtained a contradiction.

 Suppose now that after \algpop{} there is a crossing pattern $ab \in \lettersup\lettersdown$.
 This is due to one of the bad situations \CPref{1}--\CPref{3}.
 We consider only \CPref{1}; the other cases are dealt in a similar fashion.
 Hence, assume that $aA'_i$ is a subpattern in a right-hand side of $\grammar'$ and the first letter of $\eval(A'_i)$ is $b$.
 Note that as $a \notin \lettersdown$ is labelling the parent node of an occurrence of $A'_i$ in $\grammar'$, $A_i$ did not pop up a letter.
 But the first letter of $\eval(A_i')$ is $b \in \lettersdown$.
-So, $A_i$ should have popped up a letter by our earlier claim, which is a contradiction.
+So, $A_i$ should have popped up a~letter by our earlier claim, which is a~contradiction.

-Note that \algpop{} introduces at most two new letters for each occurrence of a~nonterminal from $N_1$ (one popped up and one popped down) and at most $1$ new letter for each occurrence of a nonterminal from $N_0 \cup \widetilde{N}_0$ (as nonterminals of rank $0$ cannot pop down a letter).
-As each letter has two units of credit; the estimation on the number of issued credit is correct.
+Note that \algpop{} introduces at most two new letters for each occurrence of a~nonterminal of rank 1, so from $N_1$ (one letter popped up and one popped down), and at most one new letter for each occurrence of a nonterminal of rank 0, so from $N_0 \cup \widetilde{N}_0$ (as nonterminals of rank $0$ cannot pop down a letter).
+As each letter has two units of credit, the estimation on the number of issued credit follows from \GRrefall.

 Concerning the preservation of the invariants, note that $\algpop$ does not introduce new nonterminals or new occurrences of existing nonterminals (occurrences of nonterminals can be eliminated in line~\ref{remove-b} and~\ref{remove-a}).
 Therefore, \GRref{2}--\GRref{4} are preserved.
 Moreover, also the form of the productions guaranteed by \GRref{1} and \GRref{5} cannot be spoiled, so \GRref{1} and \GRref{5} are preserved as well. \qedhere \end{proof}